mithi/react-philosophies/WIP_PR_TEMPLATE.md

 # Pledge of Code Quality

-- [ ] To the best of my ability, I have made sure that the code I have written is as simple and as straight forward as possible.
+- [ ] To the best of my ability, I have made sure that the code I have written is as simple and as straightforward as possible.

 - [ ] I have kept the following in mind as I was writing my code:
-  - [ ] [Single responsibility principle](https://github.com/mithi/react-philosophies/tree/main?tab=readme-ov-file#-23-keep-your-components-small-and-simple) to avoid god components and methods
+  - [ ] The [single responsibility principle](https://github.com/mithi/react-philosophies/tree/main?tab=readme-ov-file#-23-keep-your-components-small-and-simple) to avoid god components and methods
   - [ ] Dependency Injection techniques like [render props](https://legacy.reactjs.org/docs/render-props.html) for loose coupling
-  - [ ] The [component composition model](https://legacy.reactjs.org/docs/composition-vs-inheritance.html) for crafting reusable code
+  - [ ] [Component composition](https://legacy.reactjs.org/docs/composition-vs-inheritance.html) for crafting reusable code
   - [ ] [Simplifying complex logic and conditionals](https://refactoring.guru/replace-nested-conditional-with-guard-clauses) so that my code is easy to read and understand
-  - [ ] Common [concrete examples of code smells](https://github.com/mithi/react-philosophies/blob/main/WIP_CODE_QUALITY_CHECKLIST.md#concrete-examples) that I need to avoid introducing
+  - [ ] Common [concrete examples of code smells](https://github.com/mithi/react-philosophies/blob/main/WIP_CODE_QUALITY_CHECKLIST.md#concrete-examples) to be wary of

 - [ ] I have tested for cross-browser compatibility (Firefox, Safari, Chrome)

 - [ ] When applicable, I have made sure to add necessary comments that explains the "why" of introduced code.

-- [ ] I have taken at least 10 minutes to review the file diffs of this PR on Github and made sure the build is passing before asking someone for review.
+- [ ] I have taken at least 10 minutes to review the file diffs of this PR on Github's UI and made sure the build is passing before asking someone for review.

 # `PR_TEMPLATE` based on PR type